Brooke Nunn

-Brooke Georgina Nunn (born 4 February 1993) is an English professional footballer who plays as a midfielder, winger, or forward for Wellington Phoenix.
+Brooke Georgina Nunn (born 4 February 1993) is an English professional footballer who plays as a midfielder, winger, or forward for Wellington Phoenix of the A-League Women.

 Early life

 Nunn was born on 4 February 1993.
 Born in England, she is of Nigerian and German descent through her mother.

 Career

+Nunn, Marisa van der Meer, Pia Vlok, and Ellie Walker preparing for a corner kick in May 2026 for the Wellington Phoenix.

 Nunn started her career with English side Arsenal WFC, helping the club win the 2010–11 FA Women's Cup.
 In 2011, she was sent on loan to English side Watford FC.
 Seven years later, she signed for English side London Bees, where she made twenty-nine league appearances and scored one goal.
 Ahead of the 2021–22 season, she signed for English side London City Lionesses, helping the club achieve second place in the league.

 One year later, she signed for Turkish side Altay SK, where she made four league appearances and scored one goal.
 During the summer of 2023, she signed for Scottish side Hibernian WFC, where she made twenty-eight league appearances and scored five goals.
 Subsequently, she signed for Scottish side Motherwell FC in 2024, where she made eleven league appearances and scored one goal.
-Following his stint there, she signed for Australian side Central Coast Mariners FC, helping the club win the league title.
+Following her stint there, she signed for Australian side Central Coast Mariners FC, helping the club win the league title.